shangleyi/insightface-training-note/README.md

 ## MobileFaceNet training process
 The first two steps are from: https://github.com/deepinsight/insightface/issues/214.
 The dataset I used combined the ms1m-v1 dataset from InsightFace and a private dataset.
 The private dataset contains 1,900,000 raw photos of 50,000 identities.

 After 140k iteration the highest accuracy on agedb-30 is 89.333%.
 Then I used the 89.333% model as the pretrained model and trained with argument "--lr_steps='100000,140000,160000'".
-After 400k iteration the highest accuracy on age-db 30 is
+After 400k iteration the highest accuracy on agedb-30 is 94.817%.
+I used the 94.817% model as the pretrained model and trained it on ms1m-v1 from InsightFace.
+After 600k iteration the highest accuracy on agedb-30 is 95.767%.
+I then fine-tuned the model using /src/train_triplet.py and after 30k iteration I got the above agedb-30 96.317% result.

 ## Citation
 ```